Requirements for the Major in Atmospheric and Oceanic Sciences (ATM)

 PHY 251 Modern Physics or ATM 320 Spatial Data Analysis Using Matlab

-- One of the following courses: ATM 365 Tropical Meteorology or ATM 383 Doppler Weather Radar
+- ATM 365 Tropical Meteorology or ATM 383 Doppler Weather Radar

 In this track, students learn both the mathematics and physics governing atmospheric behavior and apply this knowledge to forecasting the weather using real-time data received at our weather laboratory.
 Opportunities are available for students to gain additional practical experience by working under cooperative agreements at two nearby NOAA weather forecasting installations as well as local TV stations.
 Students graduating in this track will have satisfied all of the coursework recommended by the American Meteorological Society for undergraduate training in meteorology and also the course work required by NOAA for certification as an entry-level government meteorologist.
 Students graduating in this track will have taken the coursework necessary for graduate study leading to degrees that prepare them for research and teaching positions in the atmospheric sciences.
 Students are also prepared for positions in other technically related fields.